 - The V-I curve for a complete model of a diode is shown in a given figure.

-- During forward biasing as a potential barrier and dynamic resistance is included so there is (VF) forward voltage across diode exits.
+- During forward biasing a potential barrier and dynamic resistance is included so there is (VF) forward voltage across diode exits.

-- The voltage (VF) will be equal to the sum of potential barrier voltage and the voltage drop across dynamic resistance.
+- The voltage (VF) will be equal to the sum of the potential barrier voltage and the voltage drop across dynamic resistance.
 This voltage is shown on the positive X-axis in the curve.

 - The given below mathematical expression is for a complete model of a silicon diode.